• Skip to primary navigation

 Aloo Chaat Ingredients

-• Lemon - I squeeze at the end.
+• Lemon juice - I squeeze at the end.
 I always remove seeds before squeezing.
 It gives freshness to the chaat.

 • Coriander leaves - I add for freshness and color.
 It also balances the spice taste.
 You can skip if not available.